 Ear reconstruction surgery is done to overcome the deformities of ears caused by burns, accidents, developmental abnormalities, etc.

-This surgery is done to remove tumors and cysts from the body.
+This surgery is done to remove tumours and cysts from the body.

-Cosmetic surgeries like facelift, blepharoplasty (double eyelid), liposuction, etc., are performed for contouring and reshaping normal structures of the face and body.
+Cosmetic surgeries like facelifts, blepharoplasty (double eyelid), liposuction, etc., are performed for contouring and reshaping normal structures of the face and body.